 Somersett West Park continues its move toward a spring ground-breaking.
-Park plans are currently in the final stages of AGC approval and from there they go to the city so that building permits can be pulled.
-City Parks Manager Jeff Mann expects the permits to be back sometime in November, and the city will place the park for bid in December, which he says is an ideal time to present bids to contractors.
+Park plans are currently in the hands of the city, permits have been pulled and City Parks Manager Jeff Mann is putting the park plans out for bid this month, which he says is an ideal time to present bids to contractors.
 “This is the best time to get reasonable prices,’’ he said.

 If the city gets a good bid, work on the park should start in the spring, right around the time that the Land and Water Conservation Fund grant money is expected to be available (see more about the grant below).

 According to Mann, “all of the stumbling blocks seem to have fallen away” for West Park.
 See this timeline graphic

 Grants and fund-raising

 Earlier this fall we learned that Somersett West Park was awarded a 2018 Petsafe® Bark for Your Park™ grant totaling $25,000.
 West Park was one of just 13 community dog parks chosen for the grant from among 120 applicants.
 Congratulations and thanks to John Willoughby of the Somersett Parks Advisory Committee, who wrote the application.

 And even more good news came from city Parks Manager Jeff Mann, who said that West Park is first in line in Nevada in 2019 for a $200,000 grant from the Land and Water Conservation Fund in conjunction with the state of Nevada.
 “It’s pretty much a done deal,’’ he said.
 The grant money is expected to be available around March 1, 2019.